brainblocks/brainblocks-wallet/README.md

 In addition to using Flow for self-documenting, each component in `bb-components` should have a readme named `{component-name}.md` where you can embed component examples using markdown.

+Note that because we use Destyle on the components, the default export is not a React Component, and will confuse React Styleguidist.
+To solve this, we can simply export both the component and the wrapped (destyled) component, with the wrapped being the default, and the base component being a named export.
+Check the example component for an example.

 ## Reusable components

 There are two component directores. `components` and `bb-components`. `components` is intended for project-specific things like the header, layout, etc. `bb-components` is intended to be the home of reusable components like form controls, buttons, alerts, etc.